Asissharma5935/ecommerce-eda-PythonAnalysis/README.md

 Identify top-performing products and weak performers.

-Profitability Analysis
+-Profitability Analysis

 Compare sales vs profit across time, categories, and sub-categories.

 Find loss-making items that negatively affect overall margins.

-Customer Segment Insights
+-Customer Segment Insights

 Explore sales and profit by Consumer, Corporate, and Home Office segments.

 Evaluate contribution and profitability of each segment.

-Visualization & Storytelling
+-Visualization & Storytelling

 Use interactive charts for clear storytelling.